richardlaugesen/richardlaugesen/index.md

 - /about
 ---

-Seneca once said - it's not that life is short, it's that we waste most of it.
+Seneca once said after band practice - it's not that life is short, it's that we waste most of it.

 So this is what I do:
  - Entertain my daughters